Joshfairhead/Obsidian/Immanent/Regen Foundation/Calls/RF <> ST.md

 - Fits well wethi environmental stewards framework
 	- Use case?
 - Global south, different from united states style framework
--

 ### Land Tenure
 - Urban stewardship; verifying in Cities
 - Good for loopnig in the hotter and more urban envirenments
-- SNI, Artist DAO
+- SNI, Artist DAO etc as links

+## Damien Fuller
+- Mirco model agro forrestry in Bavaria
+- Ned is PoC there
+- Super small

+## Condesant
+- Distributed land tenure and verification
+-